nolawi/yum-faq/README.md

 * Have someone upload vimeo videos
 * coordinate for main content Q and A ( get in excel with images hosted)
 * add styles for bullets, sub titles in answers section
+* think about design dashboad landing page with icons (maybe glyphs/ contrast issues)
+* sidebard design needs to fit other section of main app
+* look for open source customizable wiki

 # feedback notes here